4-H Summer Day Camps

 It is the express intent of the undersigned that this Acknowledgement of Risk and Waiver of Liability shall serve as a release, discharge and acceptance of risk for the heirs, estate, executor, administrator, assigns and all members of the undersigned’s family.
 The venue of any dispute that may arise out of participation in any Activity, if the University is a party to the dispute, shall be in Latah County, Idaho.

 The undersigned acknowledge and agree that if a vehicle not owned and operated by the University is provided by the undersigned or any of them for transportation to, at, or from any Activity site, or if the undersigned or any of them are a passenger in such a vehicle, the University is not responsible for any damage or injury caused by or arising from my use of such transportation.
 Furthermore, the undersigned acknowledge sole responsibility for any action taken by the undersigned, or any of them, that is outside the scope of the Activity or Activities, and any events, clinics and classes associated with the Activity or Activities, regardless if occurring before, during or after the period of the Activity or Activities.
 The undersigned acknowledge that the university makes no representation with respect to the safety of any personally owned vehicle in which the undersigned or any of them may travel, or with respect to the qualifications of the driver of any personally owned vehicle.
-The undersigned acknowledge that if travelling in a personally owned vehicle it is the responsibility of the undersigned to determine the safety of the vehicle and qualifications of the driver.
+The undersigned acknowledge that if traveling in a personally owned vehicle it is the responsibility of the undersigned to determine the safety of the vehicle and qualifications of the driver.

-The Undersigned hereby certify that, with or without accommodation, the participant named above is able to perform the essential functions of the Activities, and does not present a danger to the participant or others and the undersigned know of no medical reason why the participant is not able to participate in the Activity or Activities, Events, Clinics and Classes.
-The undersigned hereby consent to first aid, emergency medical care and if necessary, admission to an accredited hospital when necessary for executing such care, for treatment for injuries or illness that I/he/she may sustain while participating in any activity associated with the above named Activities and any events, clinics and classes associated with the Activity or Activities.
+I hereby certify that, with or without accommodation, I and/or my dependent is in good health and I know of no medical reason why I/he/she is not able to participate in this Activity.
+As a participant or parent or legal guardian of a minor participant, I hereby consent to the provision of health care services, including first aid, emergency medical care and if necessary, admission to an accredited hospital when necessary for executing such care, for treatment for injuries or illness that I/he/she may sustain while participating in any activity associated with the above named Activity whether provided by a licensed or certified health care professional or other individual employed by the University or supporting any university programming.

 The University of Idaho has a policy of nondiscrimination on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender identity/expression, disability, genetic information, or status as any protected veteran or military status.
 Persons with disabilities have the right to request and receive reasonable accommodations.
 Please complete this form: reasonable-accommodation-for-4-h-parent-complete.pdf(uidaho.edu) to assist in evaluating the reasonable accommodation request at least 2 weeks prior to the event.
 Accommodation applications cannot be approved without supporting documentation.
 Submit this electronic request form by sending the application and documentation to Center for Disability Access and Resources 875 Perimeter Drive Moscow, ID 83844-4257, cdar@uidaho.edu, Phone 208-885-6307, Fax 208-885-9404